cwaka/Hello-World/README.md

 # Hello-World
-This is my first app using Github
+This is my first app using Github.
 It seems to be fun using Github.